karlloic/mlp-automl/README.md

 - Start redis server with `src/redis-server` in 2nd terminal
 - Start celery worker in last terminal tab with `celery worker -A automl.celery --loglevel=inf`
 - Create a new job with `curl -XPOST -F 'data=@<path-to-data-file>/iris.data.txt' -F 'target=@<path-to-dataset-dependent-variable-file>/iris.target.txt' localhost:8000/job/`
+  The app returns a jobid which will be used to download the results
 - Download job results from browser with `localhost:8000/job/<jobid>`